Spies in Disguise: Theatrical

-The film was originally scheduled for a release on January 18, 2019.
-However, the film was delayed to April 19, 2019, then September 13, before finally landing on December 25.

-The film had its world premiere at the El Capitan Theatre on December 4, 2019.
+Spies in Disguise was originally scheduled for a theatrical release date by 20th Century Fox on January 18, 2019, however, the film was delayed to April 19, 2019, and then to September 13, 2019, before finalizing to Christmas Day on Wednesday, December 25, 2019, Spies in Disguise had its world premiere at the El Capitan Theatre in Los Angeles, California in the United States on December 4, 2019.

 Home media

-The film was released on 4K Ultra HD Blu-ray, Blu-ray, DVD, and digital download by Walt Disney Studios Home Entertainment and 20th Century Fox Home Entertainment on March 10, 2020.

-The film was released on Disney+ on September 23, 2022.
+Spies in Disguise was first released digitally and physically in the United States on 4K Ultra HD Blu-ray, Blu-ray, DVD, and digital download by Walt Disney Studios Home Entertainment (through Buena Vista Home Entertainment and 20th Century Fox Home Entertainment) on March 10, 2020, and was first released digitally in the United States on Disney+ on September 23, 2022.

 Reception

 Box office

-Spies in Disguise grossed $66.8 million in the United States and Canada, and $104.9 million in other territories, for a worldwide total of $171.6 million.
+Spies in Disguise grossed a total box office of $66.8 million in the United States and Canada, and a total box office $104.9 million in other territories, for a worldwide total box office of $171.6 million.

-In the United States and Canada, the film was released on Wednesday, December 25, alongside Little Women, 1917, and Just Mercy as well as the wide expansion of Uncut Gems, and was projected to gross $19–23 million from 3,502 theatres over its five-day opening weekend.
+In the United States, Spies in Disguise was first released theatrically in movie theaters on Christmas Day on Wednesday, December 25, 2019, alongside Little Women, 1917, and Just Mercy, as well as the worldwide expansion of Uncut Gems, and was projected to gross $19–23 million from 3,502 movie theaters over its five-day opening weekend.
 The film made $4.8 million on Christmas Day and $4.1 million on its second day.
 It went on to make $13.2 million during its opening weekend, for a total of $22.1 million over the five-day Christmas period, finishing fifth.
 In its second weekend the film made $10.1 million, finishing sixth.
 In its third weekend, it grossed $5.1 million, dropping 50.9% from the previous weekend and finishing at 10th place.
 The film's budget is undisclosed.
-IndieWire estimated that it may have been $100 million or more, based on previous Blue Sky films.
+IndieWire estimated that it may have been $100 million or more, based on all of the previous Blue Sky Studios films.

 Critical response

 Metacritic gave the film a weighted average score of 54 out of 100, based on 22 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale, while those surveyed by PostTrak gave it an average 3.5 out of 5 stars.

 Peter Bradshaw of The Guardian gave the film three out of five stars, calling it an "entertaining family adventure", and praising the vocal work of Smith and Holland.

 Kwak Yeon-soo, a reporter at The Korea Times, wrote that the film failed to convey its message because of its "lackluster narrative".
-Kwak also pointed out that the film tried to attract audiences there by putting references to the South Korean popular culture, and that it ended up exemplifying Walter Beckett's "weird" personality.
+Kwak also pointed out that the film tried to attract audiences there by including references to South Korean popular culture, and that it ended up exemplifying Walter Beckett's "weird" personality.